-Below is an FAQ that will serve as a tool to help people find answers to anticipated questions that may be raised around Roosevelt’s application to integrate Robert Morris University Illinois into Roosevelt.
+Below is an FAQ that will serve as a tool to help people find answers to anticipated questions that may be raised around Robert Morris University becoming part of Roosevelt.

-- What would be the name of the integrated institutions?
-Roosevelt University.
+- What is the name of the integrated institution?
+The integrated institution will continue under the Roosevelt University name.
 That said, both institutions have been working very closely together for a while to ensure that the integration is the best of both schools.
-Roosevelt would create a new college — The Robert Morris Experiential College — where many of Robert Morris current programs will reside.
+Roosevelt would create a new college — The Robert Morris Experiential College — where many of Robert Morris’ current programs will reside.

-- Why is Roosevelt University applying to integrate Robert Morris into Roosevelt?
-If approved, this partnership would create opportunities to preserve and advance both missions, while creating opportunities for growth under one umbrella.
-Roosevelt and Robert Morris are similar and complementary in many ways that would make them a successful combined university.
-The resulting university would become academically and financially stronger for the next several decades.
-Most importantly, it would expand opportunities for all of students, and further focus on their careers.
+- Why did Roosevelt University apply to integrate Robert Morris into Roosevelt?
+This partnership creates opportunities to preserve and advance both missions, while creating opportunities for growth under one umbrella.
+Roosevelt and Robert Morris are similar and complementary in many ways that makes them a successful combined university.
+The resulting university will be academically and financially stronger for the next several decades.
+Most importantly, it expands opportunities for all of students, and further focus on their careers.
 Both universities are rooted in their inclusiveness, welcoming first-generation students and minorities.

-- How will the Roosevelt and Robert Morris communities receive information during the application period?
-Roosevelt and Robert Morris will be communicating on an ongoing basis in the lead up to the HLC approval and, if approved, through the transition process with all stakeholders, keeping them informed, as well as getting their input.
-There are task forces being formed that will include faculty, staff and students.
-There will be town halls, forums, in-person meetings, digital communication (email, website, social), general email, and the intranet site to discuss questions/concerns and to utilize all of the university’s current communication channels.
-Our goals are to keep our community informed and to be able to answer their questions.
+- How will the Roosevelt and Robert Morris communities receive information during the integration?
+Roosevelt and Robert Morris will continue to be communicating on an ongoing basis.
+There is a dedicated website, Building a Stronger University, and weekly newsletter.
+There will be town halls, forums, in-person meetings, digital communication (email, website, social) and general email.
+Our goals are to keep our community informed during the transition period and ongoing integration.